simbo1905/ZkToDo2/README.md

 #### This is the code for the "ZkToDo2" sample application with ZK, JPA & Spring

-This it the sourcecode project from the white paper [Implementing event-driven GUI patterns using the ZK Java AJAX framework](http://www.ibm.com/developerworks/websphere/zones/portal/proddoc/zkjavaajax/).
+This is the sourcecode project from the white paper [Implementing event-driven GUI patterns using the ZK Java AJAX framework](http://www.ibm.com/developerworks/websphere/zones/portal/proddoc/zkjavaajax/).

 Tested against Java8, ZK 7.0.1, Spring 3.2.8 and Hiberante 3.6.10